We strive for fair and positive change in the regulation of registered health practitioners for the Australian community

 The National SchemeThe National Scheme

-The National Scheme protects the public by creating a framework for the regulation of 16 health professions in Australia.
+The National Scheme protects the public by providing a regulation framework for 16 health professions in Australia.

 Ahpra and the BoardsAhpra and the Boards

-Learn more about the role of Ahpra and the National Boards.
+Learn more about the important roles of Ahpra and the National Boards in the National Registration and Accreditation Scheme (the National Scheme).